padogrid/bundle-geode-1-docker-dbsync_mysql/README_HEADER.md

-This bundle serves as a template for creating a new Geode bundle.
-Run `show_bundle bundle-geode-template` to see instructions.
+This bundle is preconfigured to synchronize Geode/GemFire with MySQL running as a Docker container.
+It includes the `db` cluster app to read/write from/to Geode/GemFire and MySQL.
+It also includes instructions for replacing MySQL with another database.